Equitas78/TimerLock/README.md

 For now, the compiling would require that the TimeLock exe is part of the Run in the registry in Regedit for windows Also the code is only relevant for one screen.
 Multiple screens are not yet blocked.

-# Add Admin form to adjust time
+# Add Admin form to adjust time --> Completed
 # If computer is restarted, Timer should continue from where it started
 	- if the time is finished and windows is restarted, lock screen should be immediate
 	- if time not finished, than timer should continue counting down from where it stopped.